Civil & Family Protection

 What constitutes stalking under Fla.
 Stat. § 784.0485?

 Stalking is the willful, malicious, and repeated following, harassing, or cyberstalking of another person.
 To harass means engaging in conduct directed at a specific person that causes substantial emotional distress and serves no legitimate purpose.
 Cyberstalking includes electronic communications, posting digital images, or engaging in conduct that causes substantial emotional distress and serves no legitimate purpose.
-A single incident is not enough — the conduct must be repeated.
+A single incident is not enough.
+The conduct must be repeated.
 Common patterns in Miami-Dade cases include unwanted texts and calls after being told to stop, showing up at homes or workplaces, fake social media accounts, and tracking devices.
 Aggravated stalking under § 784.048(3)-(7) includes credible threats, violations of injunctions, stalking minors, or stalking after an injunction has been entered, and is a felony.

 How does an injunction affect divorce, custody, and time-sharing in Miami-Dade family court?